lucasjellema/aced-cloud-demo-ofmw2016-valencia/SOACS-soap-interface/ProposedActsService/ProposedActsService/readme.txt

 - implement REST interface in ICS to submit act proposal (POST with act name, number of votes, description, image url (optional) and perhaps image as well???
 - create SoapUI test for REST interface in ICS
 & implement getProposedActDetails
-- add enrichment - act details, act discography
+& add enrichment - act details, act discography

+- bonus refinement: add release date for albums, filter albums on uniqueness
+- move ArtistApi from Google AppEngine to Application Container Cloud

 Spotify APIs for details on artists and albums